The Ultimate List Of Restaurants Owned By Professional Athletes

 Restaurant Location: New York, NY

-Description: Charles Oakley served up some turkey burgers in his food truck in lower Manhattan back in October and is apparently pitching an idea for a cooking show.
+Description: Charles Oakley served up some turkey burgers in his food truck in lower Manhattan on October 20 and is apparently pitching an idea for a cooking show.
 Oakley is working with Media Meld Studios pitching an idea for 'Oak in the Kitchen,' a show highlighting Oakley's efforts in the food truck business.

 Pro Athlete: Michael Jordan